 Finally, the public will begin to realize the higher purpose of higher education is for the greater good and to develop life-long learners.
 At the same time, higher education must do a better job of partnering with businesses and employers about what they need.
-So while higher education does need to prepare students for their first jobs, it also needs to instill the understanding of the need for life-long learning.
+So while higher education does need to prepare students for their first jobs, it also needs to instill an understanding of the need for life-long learning.

 - 2020 was completely unpredictable.
 It will take a lengthy period of time before the nation and higher education return to normal, and change management and the vaccine are critical to making this happen.

 - Higher education had to deal with four major issues this year: COVID, Black Lives Matter, climate change, and the economy.
 Each of these issues on their own would be huge; together, they created a perfect storm.

 - Servant leaders emerged on the frontlines, helping to test individuals for COVID, using a mask, demonstrating behaviors to protect everyone, being very present for the students, and embracing transparency and strategic communications.